 1. WP Rocket Vs. Other Cache Plugins

-I tested WP Rocket, WP Fastest Cache, W3 Total Cache, and WP Super Cache… making sure all settings were configured optimally.
+I tested WP Rocket, WP Fastest Cache, and W3 Total Cache… making sure all cache plugin settings were configured optimally.
 WP Rocket won BUT this with the lazyload feature turned ON.
-The other cache plugins do not have a lazyload option and when I turned lazyload off in WP Rocket, I got a .7s load time… the exact same as WP Fastest Cache.
-I \didn’t see a huge difference when clicking through my pages – both loaded super quickly.
-I know GTmetrix can show different load times during different tests, but I just wanted to share my experience.
+The other cache plugins do not have a lazyload option and when I turned lazyload off in WP Rocket, I got a .5s load time… the exact same as WP Fastest Cache.
+I didn’t see a huge difference when clicking through my pages – both loaded super quickly.
+I know Pingdom can show different load times during different tests, but I just wanted to share my experience.

 2. Install WP Rocket

 You can download my pre-configured WP Rocket settings then upload them under Tools → Settings Importer.
 You will still need to make sure the minify items don’t mess up your layout, turn on image lazy load if you want, use SSL cache if applicable, clean up your database, activate Cloudflare, plus tweak other settings in WP Rocket you want enabled or disabled.

 Lazyload – this is the MAIN setting you should test to see if you like it or not.
 It delays loading of images, iframes, and videos until you scroll down the page and they become visible.
 While this significantly reduces load time and HTTP requests, the ongoing loading can be annoying especially for longer content.
 Enable it then scroll down one of your pages to see if you don’t mind it.
 This can also be done using other free plugins like Lazy Load and Lazy Load For Videos, but WP Rocket does a great job.
 I eventually choose to disable lazyload since I find it annoying.

 You can also disable Lazyload on individual pages/posts: